BIAOXYZ/myNotes/programming_notes/programming_languages/prog_lang_python/Python_packages/Python_Runtime_Services/site/README.md

     ```
     > Passing 'hi' to `imp.load_source` simply sets the `__name__` attribute of the module.
 - > **Ubuntu Python**
-  * > Now back to the issue of missing packages after installing a new version of Python compiled from source.
+  * > Now back to the issue of ***missing packages after installing a new version of Python compiled from source***.
 By comparing the `sys.path` from both the Ubuntu Python, which resides at `/usr/bin/python`, and the newly installed Python, which resides at `/usr/local/bin/python`, I could sort things out:
   * > **Ubuntu Python (`/usr/bin/python`)**:
     ```py
     >>> import sys